stirandas/nfd_visualizations/README.md

 2. **Access Grafana**:
    - URL: http://localhost:3000
-   - All 3 dashboards are automatically provisioned
+   - All 5 dashboards are automatically provisioned
    - Navigate to: **Dashboards** → Browse to see all available dashboards
+   - **New**: Dashboards 3 & 4 show comparative buy/sell analysis with trend lines

 3. **Verify backend**:
    - API: http://localhost:8000/data